 Children, with the power of divination, are acknowledged by the biblical Jesus in the New Testament.

-The story goes that one day during her search, Auset (Isis) requested shelter at the house of a poor woman.
+The story goes that one day during her search, Isis requested shelter at the house of a poor woman.

 By fabricating humble roots for Jesus and his family, Christiandom missed the point that it is the powerful who must learn to be humble.

-Humility is symbolized in the action of the Christ King [Matthew, 21:5 and John, 12:13-15] to mount an ass—that represents the ego and false pride.
+Humility is symbolized in the action of the Christ King mounting an ass: that represents the ego and false pride.
 This is truly Ancient Egyptian symbolism.

-The story continues that the coffin of Ausar (Osiris) was swept by the waves to the shoreline of a foreign land.
-A tree sprang up and grew around it, enclosing the body of Ausar in its trunk.
+The story continues that the coffin of Osiris was swept by the waves to the shoreline of a foreign land.
+A tree sprang up and grew around it, enclosing the body of Osiris in its trunk.
 The tree grew large, beautiful, and fragrant.
-[See an Ancient Egyptian temple depiction below.]
-News of this magnificent tree came to the king of this alien land, who ordered that the tree be cut down, and its trunk brought to him.
+[See the Ancient Egyptian temple depiction below.]
+News of this magnificent tree came to the king of this alien land, who ordered that the tree be cut down and its trunk brought to him.
 He utilized the trunk as a pillar in his house without knowing the great secret it contained within.

-This is reference to the Tree of Life, and with all that that implies.
-It is also a reference to the Tet (Djed) pillar of Ausar (Osiris).
+This is a reference to the Tree of Life, and with all that this implies.
+It is also a reference to the Tet (Djed) pillar of Osiris.